Supporting Community Engagement and Effective Science Communication

 Due to the spread of coronavirus, millions of parents and guardians are finding themselves having to take on the role of parent and teacher this spring.

 This activity demonstrates how agriculture affects water systems in the form of runoff.
-It also illustrates how weather (short-term atmospheric conditions) and climate (long-term atmospheric behavior) affect choices farmers make to manage their crop growth while preventing excess runoff.

 In this activity, participants will learn about the evolution of dog domestication, as well as crop domestication, in this hands-on, carnival-themed game.
 Watch wolves change into dogs before your very eyes!
 Taste ancient food that predates domestication!
 Explore our archaeological test pit!